Learning the Effect of Persuasion via Difference-In-Differences: Introduction

-We not only articulate identification issues for APRT and R-APRT in panel-like setups with no instruments, but we also investigate estimation and inference problems in depth.
-Specifically, the main contributions of the paper are threefold.
-First, we clarify the relationships between APRT, R-APRT, and ATT with and without backlash: for instance, in the absence of backlash, identification of APRT as well as that of R-APRT is reduced to that of ATT.
-For the latter, we follow \citet{Abadie:05} and \citet{CS:2021}, and we focus on the setting where the assumption of parallel trends holds after conditioning on observed covariates.
-We consider the canonical two-period case as well as the popular case of staggered treatment adoption.
-In this way, we contribute to the recent fast-growing literature on the DID framework and the panel event-study design: DID and heterogeneous treatment effects \citep[e.g.][]{de2020two,Ding:2024:arXiv}, estimation of causal effects with panel data \citep[e.g.][]{Ding_Li_2019,AER:event-study-design,arkhangelsky2021synthetic}, and heterogeneous treatment timings \citep[e.g.][]{goodman2021difference,sun2021estimating,CS:2021,athey2022design}.
-See e.g., \citet{CD:22:survey,NBERw29170,roth2023s,Sun:Shapiro:22} for the introductory articles and the latest surveys.
+Beyond articulating identification issues for FPR and BPR in panel settings without instruments, we address estimation and inference in depth.
+The paper makes three main contributions.
+First, we clarify the relationships between FPR, BPR, and ATT under both backlash and no-backlash scenarios; in particular, without backlash, identification of FPR and BPR reduces to that of ATT.
+For ATT identification, we build on \citet{Abadie:05} and \citet{CS:2021}, assuming parallel trends after conditioning on observed covariates.
+We analyze both the canonical two-period case and staggered treatment adoption.
+This contributes to the growing DID and event-study literature on heterogeneous treatment effects \citep[e.g.][]{de2020two,Ding:2024:arXiv}, causal effect estimation with panel data \citep[e.g.][]{Ding_Li_2019,AER:event-study-design,arkhangelsky2021synthetic}, and treatment effect heterogeneity under staggered adoption \citep[e.g.][]{goodman2021difference,sun2021estimating,CS:2021,athey2022design}.
+See also \citet{CD:22:survey,NBERw29170,roth2023s,Sun:Shapiro:22} for introductory articles and recent surveys.

 Second, we propose two alternative estimation methods.
-When covariates are not needed, we show that one can use simple regression-based approaches for estimation, and we explain how they are connected to the standard two-way fixed effect regression and event-study design models.
-When covariates are needed, ``partialing them out'' from the regression analysis could be an easy option, but we do not advocate it because of potential contamination bias problems in estimating treatment effects as \citet{NBERw29709} and \citet{NBERw30108} pointed out.
-Instead, we propose a battery of asymptotically equivalent efficient estimators of APRT and R-APRT, including doubly (and locally) robust estimators based on our derivation of the efficient influence functions of APRT and R-APRT.
-Therefore, we contribute to the literature on efficient and doubly robust estimation of treatment effects for which ATE and ATT are typical parameters of interest \citep[see, e.g.,][among others]{Hahn:98,HIR:03,sant2020doubly,locally:robust:2022}.
+Without covariates, simple regression-based estimators suffice, and we clarify their connections to standard two-way fixed effects and event-study regressions.
+When covariates are present, adding them separately within the regression framework may seem straightforward, but we do not recommend this approach due to contamination bias in treatment effect estimation \citep{NBERw29709,NBERw30108}.
+Instead, we develop a class of asymptotically equivalent, efficient estimators of FPR and BPR, including doubly and locally robust estimators, derived from the efficient influence functions.
+This contributes to the literature on efficient and doubly robust treatment effect estimation, where ATE and ATT have been the primary focus \citep[e.g.,][]{Hahn:98,HIR:03,sant2020doubly,locally:robust:2022}.